How to Nurture Friendship in Marriage: 6 Tips

 6. Prioritize your spouse

 You feel appreciated when your spouse makes it a habit to consult you before making any major decision.
 It means your opinion counts in their lives.
-Besides, it gives you a sense of responsibility in case of any failure of the plan.
+Besides, it gives you a sense of responsibility in case of any plan failure.

 Marital satisfaction is the work of two friends who have unconditional love for one another and are willing to sacrifice for their marriage.
-By being there for each other, being in constant touch, enjoying the relationship, being honest, making each other a part of one’s future, and making them a priority, a strong bond of friendship can be formed with a spouse.
+Being there for each other, being in constant touch, enjoying the relationship, being honest, making each other a part of one’s future, and making them a priority, can form a strong bond of friendship with a spouse.
 It can pave the way for long-term marital satisfaction.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.